DiogoPombo/CMD_Theme_Switcher/README.md

 ### Why use this instead of changing CMD manually?

-If you frequently open and close CMD, manually changing the theme becomes repetitive and inefficient.
+If you frequently open and close CMD, manually changing the colors becomes repetitive and inefficient.
 This tool automates that process.

 ---